Duan-JM/awesome-papers-fewshot/README.md

     * Pretty good result on mini-imagenet 80.64 +- 0.35% under ResNet-12 (16 conv layers)

 - [x] [CVPR 2019] Revisiting Local Descriptor based Image-to-Class Measure for Few-shot Learning
     * Calculating the similarity between query and class represent feature in feature level, rather than instance level.
-It seperate original feature in $m$ part and then compute the similarity to the K-nearst class partial features.
+It seperate original feature in $`m`$ part and then compute the similarity to the K-nearst class partial features.
     * Good Result on mini-ImageNet 71.02 ± 0.64% with Conv4_64F.